rangle/ngCourse2/handout/forms/validation.md

 </form>
 ```

-Here we have defined two local template variables and also we defined a couple of built-in validators like `required` and `minlength`.
+Here we have defined two local template variables and also we defined a couple built-in validators like `required` and `minlength`.
 The only other built-in validator available for an input field is `maxlength` which we are not going to use in this example.

-> **Note:** When exporting a directive using for example `#email="ngForm"`, we are getting an instance of the directive `NgControlName`.
-To access the `Control` instance of the field, we need to get the property `control` like for example `email.control`.
+> When exporting a directive (using for example `#email="ngForm"`), we get an instance of the directive `NgControlName`.
+To access the `Control` instance of the field, we need to get the property `control` (for example `email.control`).

 With these two validators we can then show or hide error messages for each field.